 In December 2004, BioTime entered into an agreement with a pharmaceutical partner to co-develop Hextend and PentaLyte for the Japanese market.
-Under the agreement, BioTime received \$300,000 in December 2004, \$450,000 in April 2005 and will receive an additional \$150,000 in October 2005.
+Under the agreement, BioTime received \$300,000 in December 2004, \$450,000 in April 2005 and received an additional \$150,000 in October 2005.
 The payments represent a partial reimbursement of BioTime's development cost of Hextend and PentaLyte.
 In June 2005, following BioTime's approval of this co-developer's business plan for Hextend, BioTime paid to the co-developer a one-time fee of \$130,000 for their services in preparing the plan.
 Revenues from Hextend and PentaLyte in Japan will be shared between BioTime and the co-developer as follows: BioTime (40%) and the co-developer (60%).
 Additionally, BioTime will pay the co-developer 8% of all net royalties received from the sale of PentaLyte in the United States.

 The accounting treatment of the payments of \$900,000 from the co-developer falls under the guidance of Emerging Issues Task Force 88-18 ("EITF 88-18"), "Sales of Future Revenues."
-EITF 88-18 addresses the accounting treatment when an enterprise (BioTime) receives cash from an investor (the pharmaceutical co-developer) and agrees to pay to the investor for a specified percentage or amount of the revenue or a measure of income of a particular product line, business segment, trademark, patent, or contractual right.
+EITF 88-18 addresses the accounting treatment when an enterprise (BioTime) receives cash from an investor (the pharmaceutical co-developer) and agrees to pay to the investor a specified percentage or amount of the revenue or a measure of income of a particular product line, business segment, trademark, patent, or contractual right.
 The Emerging Issues Task Force reached a consensus on six independent factors that would require reclassification of the proceeds as debt.
-As BioTime meets one of the factors whereby BioTime has significant continuing involvement in the generation of the cash flows due to the investor, BioTime has recorded the net proceeds from the co-developer to date of \$620,000 as of June 30, 2005, as long-term debt and will reduce the debt principal and accrued interest as the royalty payments on U.S. sales of PentaLyte are made.
+As BioTime meets one of the factors whereby BioTime has significant continuing involvement in the generation of the cash flows due to the investor, BioTime has recorded the net proceeds from the co-developer of \$620,000 as well as amounts due to BioTime for revenues received by the co-developer in Japan of approximately \$247,000 as long-term debt as of September 30, 2005.
+During October 2005 the Company received approximately \$247,000 as its 40% share of a non-refundable payment from a prospective licensee in connection with a license agreement for the Japanese market that is being negotiated by the co-developer.
+BioTime will reduce the debt principal and accrued interest as the royalty payments on U.S. sales of PentaLyte are made.
 Interest on the debt will accrue monthly using the effective interest method beginning January 2005 and total interest will be adjusted based on the periodic adjustments made on the overall expected royalty.
-BioTime determined that interest should be accrued at a rate of 12% per annum for the six months ended June 30, 2005, resulting in interest expense associated with the royalty obligation to the co-developer of \$28,997 for that six-month period.
+BioTime determined that interest should be accrued at a rate of 12% per annum for the nine months ended September 30, 2005, resulting in interest expense associated with the royalty obligation to the co-developer of \$47,832 for that nine-month period.